JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 ## Language Model

-The Language Model is indeed very important for `WER`, because it encodes a strong bias as to what words are (a) which words are possible, (b) which words are impossible, and (c) how probable each possible word is.
-A word is only possible to be decoded if it occurs in the vocabulary of the Language Model.
-Any word that does not occur in the vocabulary is impossible.
-The Language Model contains an explicit probability for each word and word sequence.
+The Language Model (LM) is indeed very important for `WER`.
+The LM encodes (a) which words are possible, (b) which words are impossible, and (c) how probable each possible word is.
+A word may only be decoded if it occurs in the vocabulary of the Language Model.
+Any word that does not occur in the vocabulary is an Out-Of-Vocabulary (OOV) word.
+The Language Model contains a probability for each word and word sequence.

-The Language Model you use at run-time and the Language Model you use at test time to not need to be the same.
-As such, if you’re optimizing `WER` at test-time by adjusting Language Model parameters, but at run-time you use a different Language Model, none of the improvements at test-time will transfer.
+The LM you use in your application and the LM you use at test time to not need to be the same.
+However, if you’re optimizing `WER` at test-time by adjusting Language Model parameters, it isn't guaranteed that improvements will transfer to inference with a new LM.

 <br/>